HolmesShuan/Compact-Global-Descriptor/README.md

 <img src="./img/heatmap.png" width="733" height="413" />

 We visualize the feature map of res5b branch2a after ReLU.
 Second row is the original ResNet50 results.
 Third row illustrates the results with CGD.
-CGD deactivates neurons corresponding to backgrounds, which reduces the background noise and helps CNN focus more on objects
+CGD deactivates neurons corresponding to backgrounds, which reduces the background noise and helps CNN focus more on objects.